rirolab/rirolab.github.io/postdoc.markdown

 We are looking for highly motivated postdocs to join the Robust Intelligence and Robotics Lab.

 ### Position Summary
 The position is at the Robust Intelligence and Robotics Lab at the school of computing, KAIST.
-The lab is currently composed of a professor, graduate/undergrad students, visiting scholars, and secretarial support.
 The RIRO lab aims to empower robots to be trusted collaborators in every part of our society by introducing novel learning, reasoning, and execution capabilities.
 We are particularly focusing on the development of collaborative mobile manipulation system with learning, planning, and communication capabilities.
-We have excellent facilities including a human-size mobile manipulator, small mobile manipulators, human-like dexterous hands, haptic gloves, etc. We also have strong collaborations with many domestic/international groups.
+We have excellent facilities including a human-size mobile manipulator (Summit XL Steel+UR5e), a manipulator (Franka-Emika Panda), a quadruped robot (RBQ3), a human-like dexterous hand (Shadow Hand Lite), haptic gloves, etc. We also have strong collaborations with many domestic/international groups.

 We are looking for post-doctoral researchers who can work on some of the followings, but not limited to:
-- Mobile manipulations
+- Mobile manipulation or navigation
 - Task or task-and-motion planning algorithms for mobile manipulation
 - (Inverse) reinforcement learning framework for in-hand manipulation
 - Multi-agent system or natural-language-driven mobile manipulation system